 It is not worth discussing the average compensation for a head injury because all cases are different.
 Numerous factors could influence the outcome, but it is certain that head injury compensation payouts are generally split into two parts:

 Those responsible for figuring out a head injury claim amount will take everything into account.
-They can use different resources to help them, just as they can check out guideline compensation figures found in the Judicial College Guidelines (JCG).
+They can use different resources to help them, just as they can check the suggested compensation brackets in the Judicial College Guidelines (JCG) document that are matched with various forms of injury.

 Guideline Compensation Table